Hardwood Floors Allen TX

 Below the hardwood veneer is the wear layer.
 The wear layer is normally quite thick (for flooring considerations), enabling it to protect the upper layers from scratching and moisture penetration.

-Below the wear layer are multiple cross layers of plywood.
+There are numerous cross layers of plywood underneath the wear layer.
 There are between 3 and 12 layers, and they provide extensive support to the entire plank.
 In the end, it takes quite a large impact or large amounts of water to damage it.

 What’s so special about engineered hardwood flooring?